 Sudan Emergency Appeal

-Prior to the violence that broke out in April, 15.8 million Sudanese were in need of humanitarian assistance - that’s one third of the country.
+Prior to the violence that broke out in April, 15.8 million Sudanese were in need of humanitarian assistance.
+Now, more than half Sudan’s population – 24.7 million people – need humanitarian assistance.
 And the hostilities have disrupted vital nutrition support for some 50,000 young children suffering from acute malnutrition.

 The needs will only worsen as communities face displacement and lack of food, water, shelter and sanitation.